-Table 119: "Security Settings" WBM Page - "TLS Configuration" Group
+Table 157: "Security Settings" WBM Page - "TLS Configuration" Group

-Parameters Explanation TLS Configuration what TLS versions and cryptographic allowed for HTTPS.
-Standard The Webserver allows TLS 1.0, TLS 1.1 and TLS 1.2, as well as cryptographic methods that are no longer considered secure.
-Strong The Webserver only allows TLS Version 1.2 and strong algorithms.
-Older software and older operating systems may not support TLS 1.2.
+Parameters Explanation You can set what TLS versions and cryptographic methods are allowed for HTTPS.
+Standard The Webserver allows TLS 1.0, TLS 1.1, TLS 1.2 and TLS 1.3, as well as cryptographic methods that are no longer considered secure.
+TLS Configuration Strong The Webserver only allows TLS Version 1.2 and 1.3 and strong algorithms.
+Older software and older operating systems may not support TLS 1.2 and TLS 1.3.